-Focusing on the substance of the regression results shown in Figure 6, clients in Barnet, Brent, Harrow and Hounslow are estimated to be between 4 and 6 times as likely as clients in Kensington and Chelsea to achieve a succesful job start, controlling for other factors.
-These local area effects are large and are statistically significant.
-They suggest that there is something about these local IPS services or local areas that is resulting in differing job start likelihoods.
-It is noted that these local area effects are suggestive of IPS service differences but cannot be definitely tied to the IPS service as other local differences (e.g. differing local labour market contexts) may also play a role.
-However, as noted above qualitative evidence from the interviews suggests that these are the localities with the strongest leves of integration between the IPS services and local AD teams in which they are colocated.
+Focusing on the substance of the regression results shown in Figure 7, clients in Barnet, Brent, Harrow and Hounslow are estimated to be between 4 and 6 times as likely as clients in Kensington and Chelsea to achieve a successful job start, controlling for other factors.
+These local area effects are large and statistically significant.
+They suggest that there is something about these local IPS services that is resulting in differing job start likelihoods compared to other areas.
+It is noted that these local area effects are suggestive of IPS service differences but cannot be definitively tied to the IPS service as other local differences (e.g. local labour market context) may also play a role.
+However, for two reasons evidence does suggest that it is local variation in factors relating to the IPS service that is key to explaining this local variation in IPS job start performance.
+Firstly, as noted above qualitative evidence from the interviews suggests that these are the localities with the strongest levels of integration between the IPS services and local AD teams in which they are colocated.
+Secondly, as shown in the geographical size of London's Travel to Work Areas (TTWAs), many of the IPS clients across these eight localities to a significant degree share local labour market conditions.
 Clients in Ealing and Hillingdon are, respectively, around 60 percent and 40 percent more likely than clients in Kensington and Chelsea to achieve a job start, controlling for other factors, whilst clients in Westminster are slightly less likely (though these results are not significant statistically).

-With respect to referral source, a striking finding is that clients who self-referred into the IPS service are on average almost twelve times as likely to achieve a job start compared to clients referred from the Jobcentre Plus reference category (or groups with comparable odds ratios such as clients referred from the local AD service).
-This is a very large effect and highlights that although selfreferrals have been only a small part of the IPS service's referrals (see Figure 1) these clients show dramatically higher likelihoods of achieving a succesful job start compared to any other referral source group, controlling for other factors.
+With respect to referral source, a striking finding is that clients who self-referred into the IPS service are on average almost twelve times as likely to achieve a job start compared to clients referred from the Jobcentre Plus reference category (or groups with comparable odds ratios such as clients referred from the local AD service), controlling for other factors.
+This is a very large effect and highlights that although self-referrals have been only a small part of the IPS service's referrals (see Figure 1) these clients show dramatically higher likelihoods of achieving a successful job start compared to any other referral source group, other things equal.

-Regards substances there is some suggestion that, other things equal, clients with opiates and alcohol issus are around twice as likely on average to achieve a job start compared to other substance groups, although this finding is not statistically significant.
+Regards substances there is some suggestion that clients with opiates and alcohol issus are around twice as likely on average to achieve a job start compared to other substance groups when controlling for other factors, although this finding is not statistically significant.
 Treatment time seems to have little independent effect on likelihoods of job entry.